Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

 § 20003.
 Duty upon injury or death, Hit and Run:

-(a) The driver of any motor vehicle involved in an accident resulting in injury to or death of any person
+(a) The driver of any motor vehicle involved in an accident resulting in injury to or death of any

-shall also give his or her name, current residence address, the names and current residence
+person shall also give his or her name, current residence address, the names and current residence

 addresses of any occupant of the driver's vehicle injured in the accident, the registration number of the

-vehicle he or she is driving, and the name and current residence address of the
+vehicle he or she is driving, and the name and current residence address of the registered owner to the

 person struck or the driver or occupants of any vehicle collided with, and shall give the information to